bundlewatch/bundlewatch.io/docs/README.md

 ## Overview:
-BundleWatch is a file size checker.
-Its main purpose is to ensure bundled browser assets don't jump in file size.
+BundleWatch checks file sizes, ensuring bundled browser assets don't jump in file size.

-Sharp increases in BundleWatch can signal something is wrong, for example:
+BundleWatch checks for sharp increases in files sizes and can signal when something is wrong, for example:
-- added a package that bloated the slug
+- Adding a package that bloats the slug
-- wrong import
+- Wrong imports
-- forgot to minify
+- Forgetting to minify

-Run `bundlewatch` in CI after you have finished building your production assets.
+Run `bundlewatch` in CI after you finish building your production assets.
-BundleWatch will keep track of these files and alert you when they go over max size, etc.
+BundleWatch will keep track of these files and alert you when they go over max size.
-BundleWatch will update status on your GitHub pull request, blocking builds that fail checks.
+BundleWatch will update its status on your GitHub pull request, blocking builds that fail checks.

 ## Installation